Turns out billions of dollars aren't needed for G20 summits

 Nine years ago, I wrote, "The prime minister must now also acknowledge that a billion dollars could be better spent on any number of urgent international priorities, such as providing access to clean drinking water worldwide."

-I further argued, "The place for national leaders to meet is not in behind barbed wire fences in small groups of eight or twenty, but rather [as the G-193] in the General Assembly at the United Nations.
+I further argued, "The place for national leaders to meet is not in behind barbed wire fences in small groups of eight or 20, but rather [as the G-193] in the General Assembly at the United Nations.
 That's what the United Nations was created for, and it has the buildings, infrastructure and appropriate security in place for gatherings of world leaders."

 My argument to scrap the summits seemed like a reasonable and defensible proposition, but, of course, not taken seriously by those in power.